tlswg/draft-ietf-tls-ticketrequest/draft-wood-tls-ticketrequest.md

 tickets on demand is desirable.
 In this document, we describe a new TLS extension and handshake message that permits clients to request new session tickets at will from the server.

-This document specifies two new  TLS handshake messages -- TicketRequest and TicketResponse -- that may be used to request tickets and receive TLS tickets.
+This document specifies a new TLS handshake message -- TicketRequest -- that may be used to request tickets via NewSessionTicket messages.
 Ticket requests may carry optional application contexts to limit the ways in which tickets may be used.
+NewSessionTicket responses MUST echo this application context in as an extension in response.

 ## Requirements Language